-Yesterday at the Muséum d’histoire naturelle de Neuchâtel, I attended a press conference for the official launch of Neuchâtel Ville du Goût 2017, an exciting line-up of “fantastic culinary adventures” featured as part of Switzerland’s 17th annual Semaine du Goût (week of taste).
-The museum hosted the launch event because of its current exhibition, “Manger, la mécanique du ventre” (Eating, the mechanics of the stomach).
+Yesterday at the Muséum d’histoire naturelle de Neuchâtel, I attended a press conference for the official launch of Neuchâtel Ville du Goût 2017.
+An exciting line-up of “fantastic culinary adventures” has been planned as part of Switzerland’s 17th annual Semaine du Goût.
+The museum hosted the launch event because of its current exhibition, “Manger, la mécanique du ventre.”
 This exhibition opened in November 2016 as one of the first events tied to the city’s status as the Ville du Goût.

-This year marks the first time a city within the canton of Neuchâtel has been selected as the Ville du Goût, which provides an exceptional opportunity to share the gastronomic heritage of this cantonal capital, as well as its surrounding communities, with all of Switzerland and beyond.
-Absinthe, cheese, chocolate, bread, wine, fish from Lake Neuchâtel and much more will be highlighted throughout the food festival, which celebrates the diversity and quality of these regional products.
+This year marks the first time a city within the canton of Neuchâtel has been selected as the Ville du Goût.
+It provides an exceptional opportunity to share the gastronomic heritage of this cantonal capital, as well as its surrounding communities, with all of Switzerland and beyond.
+Absinthe, cheese, chocolate, bread, wine, fish from Lake Neuchâtel and much more will be highlighted throughout the food festival.

 Video courtesy of the Ville de Neuchâtel.
 Produced by Atelier U-Zehn.

-In addition to an incredible selection of new events this year — such as workshops, a pop-up dinner and Toreé en Ville (a traditional way to cook Saucisson neuchâtelois), as well as a street food festival for “Les Gloutons du Lac”— Neuchâtel Ville du Goût 2017 is taking advantage of existing events and organizations.
-For example, the Neuchâtel International Fantastic Film Festival (June 30 to July 8, 2017) and Nuit des musées (May 20), will both have a greater emphasis on regional foods this year.
+There will be a number of new events this year.
+These will include workshops, a pop-up dinner and Toreé en Ville (a traditional way to cook Saucisson neuchâtelois), as well as a street food festival for “Les Gloutons du Lac.”
+At the same time, Neuchâtel Ville du Goût 2017 will also highlight existing events and organizations.
+For example, the Neuchâtel International Fantastic Film Festival and Nuit des musées will both have a greater emphasis on regional foods this year.

 The Association Neuchâtel a du Goût is also working with the Service des parcs and promenades.
-This City department will be developing a “Voyage des Saveurs” with edible and aromatic plants in the public parks of Neuchâtel.
+This City department will be developing a “Voyage des Saveurs.”
+It will be featuring edible and aromatic plants in the public parks of Neuchâtel.
 I was particularly interested in its plan to recreate Jardin Anglais under the theme of “Charlie and the Chocolate Factory.”
-Local school and other cultural institutions, such as the Muséum d’histoire naturelle de Neuchâtel, are also involved, as the Semaine du Goût has an educational component, to increase awareness of culinary traditions and nutritional eating habits, and to encourage the production and consumption of local foods.
+Local schools and cultural institutions, such as the Muséum d’histoire naturelle de Neuchâtel, are also involved.
+The Semaine du Goût has an educational component.
+It works to increase awareness of culinary traditions and nutritional eating habits.
+In addition, it encourages the production and consumption of local foods.